IgorLucindo/Steiner-Tree-Problem-STPRBH/README.md

 # Steiner-Tree-Problem-STPRBH

-trying to solve Steiner tree problem with revenue, budget and hop-constraints
+Code for solving Steiner tree problem with revenue, budget and hop-constraints (STPRBH)